ardikabs/gonvoy/README.md

 ### Try It

-To try this interface in action, heads to [example](./example) directory.
+To try this framework in action, heads to [example](./example) directory.

 ## License